The Benefits of State Aid

 - Of the 350 municipalities with libraries, 347 applied for State Aid to Public Libraries.

-- Of the 347 that applied, 13 needed accommodation for not meeting the full hours/materials requirements.
+- Of the 347 that applied, 339 met all requirements, and 8 received an accommodation for not meeting the full hours/materials requirement.

-- 11 applied for waivers of the MAR: 3 received additional funding and withdrew which resulted in 8 waivers granted for FY25.
-7 waivers were within the 5% threshold and 1 (Wales) was above the 5% threshold.
+- 16 initially applied for waivers of the MAR: 7 received additional funding and withdrew their applications, which resulted in 9 waivers granted for FY26.

-- 347 were certified to receive State Aid to Public Libraries.
+- 347 municipalities were certified to receive State Aid to Public Libraries.

 State Aid Histories